 These internal regulations are based on the MyData Global Bylaws and approved by the association general meeting on May 6th, 2021.
 These regulations are in use and binding for the time being.
 They describe the definition, governance principles, rights and responsibilities as well as the process for establishing a Local MyData Hub and maintaining its status.

-MyData Global Association (hereinafter MyData Global) operates globally to empower individuals by improving their right to self-determination regarding their personal data, as defined in the Bylaws1 and MyData Declaration2 (hereinafter Purpose and Vision).
-While being global, it is grounded on local, regional, and national level through the Local MyData Hubs (hereinafter Hub), which are approved by the Board of MyData Global (hereinafter the Board).
+MyData Global Association (hereinafter MyData Global) operates globally to empower individuals by improving their right to self-determination regarding their personal data, as defined in the Bylaws and MyData Declaration (hereinafter Purpose and Vision).
+While being global, it is grounded on local, regional, and national levels through the Local MyData Hubs (hereinafter Hub), which are approved by the Board of MyData Global (hereinafter the Board).
 The Hubs maintain their status and the right to use MyData Brand by fulfilling the criteria set out in this Internal Regulation.

 Hubs are the locus of MyData Global’s activity and an important means to realise its purpose.
 MyData Global can grant the status of a Hub to a group of MyData Global members in a certain geographic area (e.g. city, region or country), who are represented by the Hub’s Leadership Team.